Saint Dominic: Inquisition

-Rosary

-The spread of the Rosary, a Marian devotion, is attributed to the preaching of Dominic.
-For centuries the Rosary has been at the heart of the Dominican Order.
-Pope Pius XI stated, "The Rosary of Mary is the principle and foundation on which the very Order of Saint Dominic rests for making perfect the life of its members and obtaining the salvation of others."
-For centuries, Dominicans have been instrumental in spreading the Rosary and emphasizing the Catholic belief in the power of the Rosary.

-The feast of Saint Dominic is celebrated with great pomp and devotion in Malta, in the old city of Birgu and the capital city Valletta.
-The Dominican order has very strong links with Malta and Pope Pius V, a Dominican friar himself, aided the Knights of St. John to build the city of Valletta.

 Cord of Saint Dominic

-Cord (belt) of Saint Dominic is a Catholic sacramental, which reminds the wearer about the protection of Saint Dominic.
-History of the cord is associated with the miraculous image of Saint Dominic in Soriano.
-The length of its strip suits to the perimeter of the painting.
-The beginning of the prayer "O wonderful hope" is placed on the cord.
-According to the tradition, if someone wants to receive grace from Saint Dominic, they should wear it all the time.
-Infertile couples use this cord to prayer for intercession of Saint Dominic to get the gift of offspring from God.
+The Cord (belt) of Saint Dominic is a Catholic sacramental which reminds the wearer of the protection of Saint Dominic.
+The history of the cord is associated with the miraculous image of Saint Dominic in Soriano, the perimeter of which painting defines the length of the cord.
+The beginning of the prayer "O wonderful hope" is written on the cord.
+According to the tradition, if someone wishes to receive grace from Saint Dominic, they should wear it all the time.
+Infertile couples use the cord to pray for intercession of Saint Dominic for the gift of offspring from God.